treeverse/lakeFS/docs/reference/garbage-collection.md

   </div>

   <div markdown="1" id="azure-option">
+You should specify the Uber-jar path instead of `<APPLICATION-JAR-PATH>` Program arguments:
+* _location of objects to restore list_: the path for a list of object that were hard-deleted by a [sweep-only](#sweep-only-mode) GC run. given a `MARK_ID` used for a sweep only run the file is located under `STORAGE_NAMESPACE/_lakefs/retention/gc/addresses/mark_id=<MARK_ID>/`.
+* _external location for backup_: A storage location outside your lakeFS storage namespace into which you want to save the backup.
+* _storage namespace_: The storage namespace of the lakeFS repository you are running GC for.
+The storage namespace include the data you are backing up.
+* _storage type_: s3

-You should run the following command to make the garbage collector start running:
+Run the following command to make the garbage collector start running:

   ```bash
 spark-submit --class io.treeverse.clients.GCBackupAndRestore \